-- Brocade switches: FOS version 7.4.x or later. - Cisco switches: NX-OS version 8.2.1 or later
+- Brocade switches: FOS 9.1.1 or later - Cisco switches: NX-OS 8.2.1 or later

 All of Marvell's management tools support running the RDP test.
 For information about running the RDP test from the host server, see the user's guide for your Marvell adapter's management tool in "Related Materials" on page xii.